-Fresh, local apples have a crunch that can’t be beat!
-Over 24 Minnesota apple varieties have been developed to be perfectly suited for our climate.
+Fresh, local apples have a crunch that can't be beat!
+Nearly 30 Minnesota apple varieties have been developed to be perfectly suited for our climate.
 One of those varieties, Honeycrisp, is even our state fruit!
 A local, Minnesota Grown apple will provide peak flavor and the perfect texture.
 Nothing says fall like a hot apple pie, a fresh honeycrisp, or a day spent at a beautiful Minnesota orchard.
 A trip to your local apple orchard this fall is a must!
 Read on to learn about nutrition, cooking tips, storing instructions, family activity ideas and more!

 Find a local apple orchard near you with our online directory!